Common Sense Media Review

 What's the Story?

 In a classic opening, THE MUPPET MOVIE begins with Kermit the Frog (voiced/puppeteered by Jim Henson) in the swamp singing "The Rainbow Connection" wistfully to himself.
-He's overheard by a passing showbiz agent (Dom DeLuise), who compliments the amphibian on his talents.
-Fired up by the thought of performing in Hollywood, Kermit hits the road on a bicycle, heading westward and, along the way, gathering a menagerie of equally ambitious Muppet animals.
-There's the painfully unfunny standup comic Fozzie Bear (Frank Oz), the unclassifiable Great Gonzo (Dave Goelz), the rock band Dr. Teeth and the Electric Mayhem, and the feisty, narcissistic diva Miss Piggy (Oz again), who immediately becomes infatuated with Kermit.
-But upon seeing the charismatic frog, Doc Hopper (Charles Durning) decides that he'd be the perfect spokes-frog for Hopper's chain of frog-leg restaurants.
-Kermit isn't interested, but Hopper is fixated, leading to a cross-country pursuit.
-This sidetracks the Muppets, but eventually they arrive in Hollywood and get signed to the standard "rich and famous" contract.
+He's overheard by a passing showbiz agent (Dom DeLuise), who compliments the amphibian on his talent.
+Fired up by the thought of performing in Hollywood, Kermit hits the road on a bicycle, heading westward.
+Along the way, he gathers a menagerie of equally ambitious Muppet friends.
+There's the painfully unfunny standup comic Fozzie Bear (Frank Oz), the unclassifiable Great Gonzo (Dave Goelz), the rock band Dr. Teeth and the Electric Mayhem, and the narcissistic diva Miss Piggy (Oz again), who immediately becomes infatuated with Kermit.
+But upon seeing the charismatic frog, human Doc Hopper (Charles Durning) decides that Kermit would be the perfect mascot for Hopper's chain of frog leg restaurants.
+Kermit is morally against it, but Hopper is fixated and pursues him cross-country.
+And once Doc hires an expert "frog killer," it's not just the Muppets' dreams at stake, but Kermit's life.

 Is It Any Good?

-Henson's delightful debut Muppet film was a technological breakthrough in 1979 because it was the first time that his beloved Muppet Show characters were shown in full, from head to toe.
+The relatively low-tech magic, innocence, and sweetness of Henson's characters hold up beautifully.
+Henson's delightful debut The Muppet Movie was a technological breakthrough in 1979 because it was the first time that his beloved Muppet Show characters were shown in full, from head to toe.
 In one of the movie's most impressive scenes, Kermit pedals a bicycle.
-But the lasting beauty of The Muppet Movie is that the relatively low-tech magic, innocence, and sweetness of Henson's characters hold up.
-It's wondrous how alive and likeable a piece of felt like Kermit can be with just a smirk or tilt of his fabric head.
+But what's truly impressive is how alive and likable a piece of felt like Kermit still is, with just a smirk or tilt of his fabric head.

-Adults and kids will have no trouble accepting the Muppets' interactions with humans or each other, even if the Kermit-crazed villain seems like a weak afterthought.
-If anything's gone stale, it's some of the jokes and puns, seemingly pitched at the younger age range of the Muppets' global fandom.
-Still, adults will have more than one occasion to smile, especially at the parade of celebrity appearances, including Steve Martin, Richard Pryor, Orson Welles, and Mel Brooks.
+Viewers will have no trouble accepting the Muppets' interactions with humans or one another, even if the Kermit-obsessed villain seems like a weak afterthought.
+If anything's gone stale since the movie's release, it's some of the jokes and puns, which are seemingly pitched at the younger age range of the Muppets' global fandom.
+Still, adults will have more than one occasion to smile, especially at the parade of 1970s-era celebrity appearances, including Steve Martin, Richard Pryor, Orson Welles, and Mel Brooks.

 Talk to Your Kids About ...